Dietary Supplements for Eye Conditions

 Findings from the Age-Related Eye Disease Studies (AREDS and AREDS2) suggest that dietary supplementation with antioxidant vitamins and zinc may slow the progression of age-related macular degeneration in people who have intermediate AMD, and those who have late AMD in one eye.
 The AREDS2 trial found that adding lutein and zeaxanthin or omega-3 fatty acids to the original AREDS formulation (with beta-carotene) had no overall effect on the risk of late AMD.
 However, the trial also found that replacing beta-carotene with a 5-to-1 mixture of lutein and zeaxanthin may help further reduce the risk of late AMD.
-Data from other studies do not support using other dietary supplements, such as ginkgo biloba and omega-3 fatty acids, for AMD.
+Data from other studies do not support using other dietary supplements, such as Ginkgo biloba and omega-3 fatty acids, for AMD.
 AREDS2 supplements are composed of large amounts of certain vitamins and minerals, which may affect food digestion and could change drug metabolism.
 For more information on the AREDS2 dietary supplements visit The National Eye Institute’s website here.

 In the Age-Related Eye Disease Studies (AREDS and AREDS2), neither omega-3 fatty acids nor lutein/zeaxanthin, when added to the original AREDS formulation (vitamins E and C, beta-carotene, and zinc), had any overall effect on the need for cataract surgery.
 However, when the participants were ranked into five equal-sized groups according to their dietary lutein/zeaxanthin intake, supplementation with lutein/zeaxanthin appeared to make a difference for the group with the lowest dietary levels.
 Within that group, lutein/zeaxanthin was associated with a 32 percent reduction in progression to cataract surgery.